QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-05-mapping_ue5migration.md

 ```

 ### Delete Global ShaderArchives
-Cooking a map now produces Shadercaches, there is an extra step needed for cooking to prevent them from being cooked but still provide the neccessary ones for your materials and .uassets:
+Cooking a map now produces Shadercaches, there is an extra step needed for cooking to prevent them from being cooked but still provide the necessary ones for your materials and .uassets:
 1. Before you cook, go to *Edit > Project Settings > Packaging*, and disable `Share Material Shader Code` - **BUT DO NOT RESTART THE EDITOR!**
 2. Cook your map as usual.
 3. When cook is complete, re-enabled `Share Material Shader Code`.